-That being said, with the revision of the AMLA, a risk-based approach is now generally applied by financial intermediaries to assess the tax compliance of clients' assets.
+That being said, with the revision of the Anti-Money Laundering Act (AMLA), a risk-based approach is now generally applied by financial intermediaries to assess the tax compliance of clients' assets.
 In addition, the participation of Switzerland in the automatic exchange of information within the Organisation for Economic Co-operation and Development since 2018 alleviated to a certain degree the risks related to tax compliance.
-To date, tax information about clients with residence in countries having entered into an agreement with Switzerland for this purpose is automatically transmitted to the foreign tax authority through the Swiss tax authorities.
+As of today, tax information about clients with residence in countries having entered into an agreement with Switzerland for this purpose are automatically transmitted to the foreign tax authority through the Swiss tax authorities.
 According to the Automatic Exchange of Information Act, which entered into force on 1 January 2017, financial institutions are subject to a duty to obtain from their clients opening accounts after this date a specific self-certification indicating their name, address, tax residence, tax identification number and date of birth.